HELLO, I'M ERIKA LILJEFELT

 To me, there’s nothing more satisfying than seeing dogs transform under the influence of exercise and positive training - except maybe the relief of my human clients, able to relax knowing their dogs are getting out safely while they’re at work, and that maybe their own weekend walks can be made easier, too.

-My Own Reactive Dogs, or Why I Do What I Do, Part 2
+My Own Dogs, or Why I Do What I Do, Part 2

 I mentioned that I know what it's like to live with a challenging dog, and I wasn't exaggerating.
 I've shared my home and my heart with a few reactive dogs.
 I've been amazed at the power of positive training to turn walks with my Reactive Rovers into enjoyable outings, and the power of exercise to transform their unbridled energy into a relaxed hum.
 I'd love to see that happen for you, too.

-Here's a bit about my two current loves:
+Here's a bit about my three current loves: